 Meanwhile, one-bedroom properties perform best when it comes to total nights booked throughout the year.
 Since many solo travelers and couples also pass through the area to enjoy the Smoky Mountains, cozy accommodations provide an efficient choice for guests.
-Plus, they make up a much larger percentage of available inventory — and offer a less expensive upfront investment for those looking to enter the Gatlinburg vacation rental market.
+Plus, they make up a much larger percentage of available inventory — and offer a less expensive upfront cost when buying a Gatlinburg investment property.

-While you can’t purchase property within Great Smoky Mountain National Park, our RES team says it’s wise to invest as close to its border as possible.
+While you can’t purchase property within Great Smoky Mountain National Park, our team says it’s wise to invest as close to its border as possible.
 This gives your guests an easy commute to the area’s crown jewel, and mountain vistas overlooking the stunning scenery take the average vacation above and beyond.

-Still, since there’s only so much inventory with unobstructed mountain views, you’ll find plenty of other locations for a strong investment in the Gatlinburg vacation rental market.
+Still, since there’s only so much inventory with unobstructed mountain views, you’ll find plenty of other locations for a strong investment in the Gatlinburg market.
 If you can’t get close to the mountains, look for a property with easy access to the main Parkway — whether that’s in Gatlinburg, Pigeon Forge, or Sevierville.
 Making the drive between attractions ultra convenient is a great way to give travelers the best experience possible while they’re in the area.

 Travelers yearn for the rustic ambiance of a log cabin when booking a Gatlinburg rental home, so look for homes with cozy, woodsy charm.
 That said, they also expect thoughtful design and desirable amenities, so it’s important to strike the right balance for your guests.

 To do so, add touches like homey decor, comfortable outdoor furniture, and modern essentials like WiFi, air conditioning, and laundry machines.
 Consider getting a hot tub — one of the most popular amenities for travelers in the area — to wow guests after a long day of hiking or entertaining the kids at Dollywood.

 You’ll also want to reserve space for family-friendly perks.
 Large groups love game rooms, giving them the chance to unwind with a game of pool or darts.
 You can even add classic arcade games, board games, and an entertainment system with kid-friendly movies to the mix.